Josh Hamilton: Drug addiction and alcoholism

-Later incidents

-Hamilton confirmed he suffered a relapse in early 2009 after photos were released in August 2009.
+Hamilton confirmed that he had suffered a relapse in early 2009 after photos were released in August 2009.
 Sports website Deadspin posted photos of Hamilton shirtless in a bar in Tempe, Arizona with several women.
 According to reports, witnesses saw Hamilton drinking, heard him asking where he could obtain cocaine, and heard him reveal his plans to go to a strip club later that evening.
 The photos do not show Hamilton drinking or taking any illegal drugs.

-Prior to Hamilton's public admission, Johnny Narron said he doubted the validity of the photos, telling Deadspin, "I'm sure, in the depths of his drug addiction, he was in a lot of bars.
-He was in and out of bars, 'crackhouses', everything.
-There are probably photographs of him in all kinds of places."
-When responding, Narron had not seen the photos and was told they were taken during March 2009, not two months prior when the incident took place.

 Although this news did not break until August 2009, Hamilton revealed he had informed his wife, the Texas Rangers, and MLB the day after the incident occurred.
 Hamilton called a press conference on August 8 to discuss the photos.
-Regarding the incident Hamilton said:
+Regarding the incident, Hamilton said:

 Obviously it was one of those things that reinforce that I can't have alcohol.
 I got away from the one thing that kept me on the straight and narrow and that was my relationship with the Lord.
 That should always come first.
-Hopefully some good will come out of this.
-It just crossed my mind that night, 'Can I have a drink?'
-Obviously I can't and this reinforces that.
-Since that night, I have not had another thought like that.
-I know it's something I shouldn't do because it leads to other things.

-Hamilton also admitted he had very little memory of the night after getting drunk, and did not know about the contents of the photos.
-Hamilton did not see the photos after their release, but listened on the phone as his wife described them to him.
-After the press conference Rangers general manager Jon Daniels said, "My first reaction in January was one of concern.
-Since then I've talked to a lot of people and they say it was significant that he came forward immediately and was honest about it."
+Hamilton also admitted he had very little memory of the night after getting drunk.
 MLB tested Hamilton for illegal drugs two days after the incident and he passed that test.